Last updated: March 2023 // Feature image: courtesy of Ayahuasca Foundation

 For those looking to experience this new frontier of healing, therapy and exploration, a psychedelic wellness retreat is a viable option.
 Most retreats run 1-2 weeks in length, offering an all-inclusive experience complete with accommodations, healthy meals, guided psychedelic ceremonies, supporting mind-body activities like yoga, meditation and breathwork, even spa treatments and day trips to nearby sights of interest.
-Psychedelics offered at such retreats can run the gamut from plant to fungi to animal to lab-based, although the two most prominent appear to be psilocybin (a.k.a. magic mushrooms) and ayahuasca (a powerful plant medicine from the Amazon).
+Psychedelics offered at such retreats can run the gamut from plant to fungi to animal to lab-based, although we’re going to focus this piece on three powerful plant medicines: ayahuasca, psilocybin (a.k.a. magic mushrooms), and addiction treatment phenom iboga.

-Disclosure: The information in this article is intended for informational and entertainment purposes only, and should not be taken as nor substituted for medical and/or psychological advice.
-Always consult with your own medical and/or psychological team prior to undergoing any psychedelic treatment.
+Disclosure: The information in this article is intended for informational and entertainment purposes only, and should not be taken as nor substituted for medical or psychological advice.
+Always consult with your own medical and psychological teams prior to undergoing any psychedelic treatment.
 It is your responsibility to understand the risks and verify that any psychedelic experience you choose to participate in is held in a legal, safe and controlled setting and is administered under the care of a vetted medical team with proper training and oversight.

 PSILOCYBIN WELLNESS RETREATS